 You never know who you will meet when you look to serve others.

-Even if they are not your friends when it is over, you will be remembered as a hero and that is not too bad either.
+Even if they are not your friends, when it is over, you will be remembered as a hero, which is not too bad.

 Join a club or other organization

-Also in my thirties I left the Army and moved to a town that I had never been to or had even heard of before.
+Also, in my thirties, I left the Army and moved to a town I had never been to or had even heard of.

 This was a whole new season of life for me.

-Don’t get me wrong, I was happy to have my family there with me but I was lacking in friends.
+Don’t get me wrong, I was happy to have my family there with me, but I lacked friends.

 This club gave me friends that were encouraging and motivating in all areas of my life.

-As I’ve grown older I have been in many towns and know that there are many other civic organizations and clubs out there.
+As I’ve grown older, I have been to many towns and experienced many other civic organizations and clubs.